After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 It’s customary for parents and grandparents to join students until dinnertime...

 .... and then the students are allowed to start partying unsupervised.
 The drinking age for Czechs is 18-years-old, so a bar is included.
-(Americans had that until dumb lawmakers began Prohibition in 1920.
-Now the drinking age is 21, so American teens rebel against that rule in covert ways and often get dangerously drunk).
+(Americans had that until 1920 when dumb lawmakers changed the drinking age to 21, so American teens rebel against that rule in covert ways and often get dangerously drunk).
 Regardless of their partying methods, the Czech kids still behaved more respectably than prom students we saw in the USA… including my own classmates when I was a teen.

 That night, Prague also hosted its annual Slovak Ball and its annual Austrian Ball—full of waltzing and posh socializing.
 The Czech Republic has several balls during the winter months, and couples and dancers of all ages attend—wearing the apropos formalwear.
 It might remind you of the Viennese Opera Ball.

-Its square was located on one of Europe’s most important trade routes, so Old Town received self-governing privileges in the 1100s.
+Long ago in the 1000s, it was the main marketplace.
+It was located on one of Europe’s most important trade routes from the Iberian Peninsula to the Khazar Empire on the Crimean Peninsula, so Old Town received self-governing privileges in the 1100s.
 In 1240, King Wenceslaus granted “city rights” to it.
 Surrounded by elegant Baroque and Renaissance buildings, Old Town Square is the intersection for winding cobblestone lanes and curvy streets that come from various bridges.
 After a millennium, its dimensions are unchanged.

 (Every December, it hosts the capital’s grandest Christmas Fair.
 For the second year in a row, U.S. News and World Report named Prague as the most beautiful Christmas destination in the world!)

 Boasting his culinary powers, the chef put his open-kitchen in the front of the restaurant.
+That may seem backwards for a restaurant, but it works.
 It’s the first thing that you see—and smell—when you enter, and pedestrians can see it through a huge window.

 The cellar was converted into a gourmet grocery store, and rooms are used for curing meats and baking bread and desserts.

-The exterior of the building retains its historic qualities, but modernization dominates the interior.
-For the main dining room, architects created a faux courtyard to make you think that you sit outdoors.
-The walls are designed to appear like the outside of a manor.
+The outside of the building retains its historic qualities, but modernization dominates the interior.
+For the main dining room, architects gutted everything and created a faux courtyard to make you think that you sit outdoors.
+The walls are designed to appear like the exterior of a manor.
 An triple-height skylight floods the room with sunshine, and hundreds of origami birds (swallows) are illuminated to give an airy feeling.
+It's beautiful.

 The restaurant was nearly full, and the voices got louder as bartenders issued drinks.
-(It was a Service Bar, so there were no customers placing orders—and our drinks arrived faster, before wilting).
+It had a Service Bar—not for customers and only for giving drinks to servers—so our drinks arrived faster, before wilting.
+We liked that detail.

 We began dinnertime with cocktails: 420 Mule (their version of a Moscow Mule) and a classic Manhattan.
 A carafe of filtered water was always replenished.